Circus (Britney Spears album): Singles

 "If U Seek Amy" was released as the third single from Circus on March 10, 2009.
 Due to the song's double entendre in the chorus, the Parents Television Council (PTC) threatened to file indecency complaints with the Federal Communications Commission (FCC) against any station that played the song between 6 a.m. and 10 p.m.
 A clean edit of the song, titled "If U See Amy", was later sent to radio by Jive Records.
 The song peaked at number 19 on the US Billboard Hot 100, making Circus Spears' first album since ...Baby One More Time to produce three top-20 singles.
 Internationally, it peaked atop the Brasil Hot 100 Airplay, whilst reaching the top ten in Belgium, Israel, Malaysia and Mexico.
 Its Jake Nava-directed accompanying music video was released on March 12, and depicts Spears poking fun at American culture.

 "Radar" was originally included on Spears' fifth studio album Blackout (2007) and set to be released as its fourth single.
-However, its release was canceled when Spears began work on Circus, and it was instead released as a promotional single in 2008.
-It was subsequently included as a bonus track on Circus and was released as its fourth and final single on June 5, 2009.
+However, its release was canceled when Spears began work on Circus.
+"Radar" was later included on Circus and officially released as its fourth and final single on June 5, 2009.
 The song originally entered the US Digital Songs at number 52 due to digital downloads from Blackout.
 After being confirmed as a single, entered the US Billboard Hot 100 at number 90, peaking at number 88 the following week; it became Spears' lowest-peaking US-released single on the chart.
 Its Dave Meyers-directed accompanying music video portrays Spears as an aristocrat at a polo mansion, who's involved in a love triangle with two polo players.

-"Unusual You" impacted contemporary hit radio in France and Australia on September 2009, as the fifth and final single from the album.
-Despite not being released as a single in the US, it peaked at number 80 at the Pop 100 chart, due to high digital sales.

 Despite not being released as singles, several tracks from Circus appeared on Billboard's component charts upon its release.
-"Shattered Glass", peaked at number 70 on the US Billboard Hot 100, higher than the actual single "Radar".
+"Shattered Glass", peaked at number 70 on the US Billboard Hot 100, higher than the released single "Radar".
 It additionally peaked at number 29 on the US Digital Songs and number 75 on the Canadian Hot 100.
 The song also entered the US Pop 100 chart, peaking at number 57.
 "Lace and Leather" and "Mmm Papi" peaked at numbers 84 and 94 on the Pop 100, respectively.
 "Out from Under" debuted at number 40 on the Swedish Singles Chart on August 14, 2009, reaching number 32 the following week and staying on the chart for five weeks.